Smoked Whole Chicken

 For the optional sauce

-Add all ingredients to a small saucepan except cornstarch.
+Add all of the sauce ingredients to a small saucepan.

-Add water to cornstarch in a small bowl.
-Whisk with a small whisk or a fork until smooth.
+Add water to the cornstarch in a small bowl.

 What if I don’t have a smoker?

 You can still enjoy smoked meats if you don’t own a smoker.
 You can use your grill to smoke.
-Set up your grill so that the fire is only on one side.
-You will place the meat on the side of the grill without a direct flame (indirect heat).
+Set up your grill so that the fire is only on one side (indirect grilling).
+Place the meat on the other side of the grill, away from the direct flame (indirect heat).
 This is called indirect cooking.

 Add soaked wood to a metal tray (we use a disposable foil pie plate or bread pan).
 Add another metal tray with water.
 Place water and wood chips on the side of the grill with the fire.
 Remember to fill the water if it runs out.